Grubbsy1896/youtubedownloader/README.md

-# Grubbsy's Youtube Downloader App
+# Grubbsy's Youtube Downloader App | Windows Only!

 This program is a simple python script to allow the users to download youtube files from youtube.
 - You can specify it's directory or just do it from where the file is run.